Home > Packs

 Putting ultralight packs through their paces on the Cumberland Trail in Tennessee; (photo/Honey McNaughton)

-How We Tested Ultralight Backpacks
+How We Tested the Best Ultralight Backpacks

-The GearJunkie team ranges from casual weekend backpackers to full-blown thru-hiking dirtbags and has put thousands of hard-earned miles on a variety of different ultralight backpacks in a range of conditions and landscapes.
+The GearJunkie team ranges from casual weekend backpackers to full-blown thru-hiking dirtbags and has put thousands of hard-earned miles on ultralight backpacks in a range of conditions and landscapes.
 We know what it’s like to get to the end of the day with a sore back from a poorly fitting or overloaded pack.
 We’ve therefore tried to whittle this list down to the absolute best models that won’t weigh you down, but also offer a comfortable ride over big-mile days.

 Editorial Director Sean McCoy led the charge with this guide back in November 2020, curating our initial selection of nine packs.
 A life-long hunter, backpacker, and all-around outdoorsman, Sean knows the importance of balancing weight with function on ultralight objectives in the backcountry.